When you wander off the digital path

 Reading Where to for Public Space by Constant Dullaart, he says that faux public space IRL, such as City Mile, match URL faux public spaces.
 The World Wide Web is a collection of privately maintained environments linked together, hence the reason for legislation on the internet and the flow of profitable information through these websites.

-Wake up snooze the alarm > check Twitter > check Instagram > Advertisement: ASOS sale (check until you remember your bank balance then go back to Instagram) > check Facebook > check The Guardian > Advertisement: Personality quiz: Anxious or lazy?
-(I shouldn’t have Googled dying from a hangover, do the algorithms think I am depressed?) > repeat in the exact same order the next morning.
+Wake up snooze the alarm > check Twitter > check Instagram > Advertisement: SALES (check until you remember your bank balance then go back to Instagram) > check Facebook > check News Source > Advertisement: Personality quiz: Anxious or lazy?
+(I shouldn’t have Googled dying from a hangover, do the algorithms think I am an alcoholic?) > repeat in the exact same order the next morning.

 Such disorientation was craved by the Situationists.
 It was a means of showing the concealed potential of experimentation, the pleasure and play in everyday life.
 They considered chaos to be a valuable means to exposing the way in which the experiences made possible by capitalist production could be appropriated within a new enabling system of social relations.

-Psychogeographers saw the city as a place of unification and empowerment, where they would go off the scructured path.
+Psychogeographers saw the city as a place of unification and empowerment, where they would go off the structured path.
 They used detournement to turn attention to the ruptures of society.
 For the situationists this was seen in poverty stricken Paris, despite plentiful material goods.
-We can see this happening online today.
+We can see this happening online today, despite the turmoil we feel politically.
 People take an image: reshare it, repost it, hashtag it, like it, tweet it, and its original meaning has gone, it's been reappropriated into a new community.
-It’s been taken from its algorithmic path, on a unpredictable journey, usually stemming from web forums such as Reddit and 4Chan.
+It’s been taken from its algorithmic path, on an unpredictable journey, usually stemming from web forums such as Reddit, Imgur and 4Chan.
 These sites are key leaders in this detournement, albeit, they’re often hate fueled and transgressive.
 However, the support networks on these forums (although equally argued as internet troll clubs) is paramount.
 They are truly public spaces, to drift as you so wish.